Windstorm insurance is a special type of property and casualty insurance designed to cover damages caused by high winds.

 Windstorm insurance will not cover damages to your vehicle that may occur if a tree falls on it or if it is damaged by blowing debris.
 You must have a comprehensive car or truck insurance policy in place to cover this sort of damage.

-If you are interested in receiving a quote or learning more about Windstorm Insurance or Flood Insurance, feel free to give us a call at 845-942-7200.
+If you are interested in receiving a quote or learning more about Windstorm Insurance or Flood Insurance, feel free to give our insurance brokers a call today at 845-942-7200.

 -Ms. Amengla in